jniediek/RIFF_publication/Readme.md

 Note that some parts of the code require the *Curve Fitting Toolbox*, *Parallel Computing Toolbox* and/or the *Statistics and Machine Learning Toolbox*.

 ### The control code of the RIFF
 This code shows how the RIFF operates in detail.
 It is not intended to be run without hardware-specific modifications.
 It contains the main control programs for both the L/D and St+ tasks and the camera tracker software.
+For further information please contact one of the owners.

 ### Reproducing figures
 1. Download/clone this repository